tiramiseb/terraform_packer_ansible/README.md

 * Wordpress: I know what it is for... for this exercise, it is not really relevant, apart from the fact I know how to install it.
-* Amazon Web Services: I already use this easy-to-user service.
+* Amazon Web Services: I already use this easy-to-use service in a professional environment.
 * Docker: I do not work daily with it, but I already experimented it (I didn't like it regarding how I worked at that moment, but it is perfect for the needs of automation).